janosgyerik/code-reviews-in-practice/README.md

 In this document I explain one way of doing it, that's simple, practical and has minimal administrative overhead.
 The benefits are cost savings, improved quality of code, improved collaboration and team morale.

-My goal with this document is to become a handbook that anybody can use to implement the practices of code reviews in their teams efficiently, to realize its benefits easily.
+My goal for this document is to become a handbook that anybody can use to implement the practices of code reviews in their teams efficiently, to realize its benefits easily.

 What is code review?
 --------------------